Advaith4/EightFold/candidate-transformer/README.md

 - `output/default_output.json`: full `PresentationResult` generated by the service pipeline.
 - `output/custom_output.json`: runtime-configured projection generated from canonical candidates.

-These files are generated from the actual application pipeline, not hand-authored.
+These output files are generated by the actual pipeline and are included for submission review.

+## Regenerating Output Artifacts

+The committed output files were generated from the service pipeline using `sample_inputs/`.
+To regenerate them, run the application or call `CandidateProcessingService` from a short script using the sample files.

 ## Edge Cases Handled